BRITISH COLUMBIA HOCKEY LEAGUE - 2010's

 2013-14 - BCHL went back to an Interior, Island & Mainland Divisions.
 This also meant that the playoff format was changed.
 The Vernon Vipers hosted the 2014 Royal Bank Cup with a semifinal lose to eventual National Champion, Yorkton Terriers (SJHL).
 The League Champion the Coquitlam Express failed to qualifiy bowing out, of the playoff run, in the Western Canada Cup

-2014-15 - league champion, Penticton Vees, won the Western Canada Cup but, lost in the semifinal of the Royal Bank Cup.
+2014-15 - League champion, Penticton Vees, won the Western Canada Cup but, lost in the semifinal of the Royal Bank Cup.

 2015-16 - The Wenatchee Wild of the USA entered the league to play in the Mainland Division for the season.
 The West Kelowna Warriors won the Fred Page Cup, Western Canada Cup and the Royal Bank Cup for the leagues 13th National Championship.

 2016-17 - Season the playoff format was tweeked with the elimination of the Divisional round-robin started for the 2014 playoffs.
 This year the winner of the Island and Mainland Divisions play a series to determine who plays the Interior Champion.
+Penticton won the league Western Canada but, lost in the National semifinal.

 2017-18 - Playoff format was re-adjusted to include a cross-over event of the lowest two seeds in the Island/Mainland to the Interior for the 2018 playoffs.
 The Wenatchee Wild, as League Champion, and Chilliwack Chiefs, as Host, play in the National Tournament.
 Chilliwack claims the leagues fourteenth national title.
 After fifteen years on the job, this was the final season(June 1) for John Grisdale as commissioner of the BCHL.